Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 #### Top 10 industries by number of blogs
 ![png](images/graphs/top_10_industries_blog.png)
 *Description: This graph is a bar chart of the top 10 industries by number of blogs, excluding "industry unknown".
 The maximum value is Student with over 150,000 blogs.
 The second greatest category is Technology, with around 40,000 blogs.
-The top 10 from greatest number of blogs to least is: Student, Technology, Arts, Education, Communications-Media, Internet, Non-Prpfot, Engineering, Law, and Publishing.*
+The top 10 from greatest number of blogs to least is: Student, Technology, Arts, Education, Communications-Media, Internet, Non-Profit, Engineering, Law, and Publishing.*

 #### Top 10 industries by number of bloggers
 ![png](images/graphs/top_10_industries_blogger.png)